zilishen/documentation/content/nms/about.md

 - [Apply policies to API proxies]({{< relref "acm/how-to/policies/manage-policies.md#configure-proxy-policies" >}}) to provide custom quality of service for individual applications
 - [Issue API keys]({{< relref "/acm/how-to/infrastructure/enable-sso-devportal" >}}) or basic authentication credentials for access to the API

+## App Delivery Manager (ADM):

+The [ADM]({{< relref "adm/">}}) module is built on top of the NGINX Management Suite (NMS) platform and sits alongside the Instance Manager (NIM) module.
+As such, uses many of the features that are included with NIM, such as [authentication]({{< relref "admin-guides/access-control/configure-authentication.md" >}}), [Role-Based Access Control (RBAC)]({{< relref "admin-guides/access-control/set-up-rbac.md" >}}), [instance groups]({{< relref "nim/how-to/nginx/manage-instance-groups.md" >}}), and [certificate management]({{< relref "nim/how-to/nginx/manage-certificates.md" >}}).

+### App Delivery Manager Key Features

+The ADM module provides an abstraction over the NGINX configuration, allowing individual teams to deploy their custom apps independently.
+ADM hides the complexities of the NGINX configuration through a simple high-level API abstraction of the NGINX contexts and common directives.
+We refer to this abstraction as the app-centric view of the configuration.

+This app-centric view addresses the following concerns:

+* **Complexity**: Managing, maintaining, validating, and applying large sets of individual configurations from different sources.
+* **Fragility:** Teams can validate and test configurations before placing them into production, making it easier to fail fast and ensuring that production user traffic keeps flowing.
+* **Safety:** Various business units can be given fine-grain ownership over configuration elements, when necessary.
+* **Self-Service:** By isolating app teams from one another, you can allow each team to independently deploy and update the configuration for their apps without requiring intervention.
+This removes artificial gates that previously prevented teams from quickly delivering their updated apps and allows for the integration of the CI/CD process into their development workflow.

+This is all done behind a simple API abstraction provided by ADM.
+For teams that need more control of the NGINX configuration or access to the rich set of directives and dynamic modules, the ADM service provides a template facility to expand the API and the resulting possibilities for the NGINX configuration.

 ## Security Monitoring

 The [Security Monitoring module]({{< relref "security/">}}) allows you to monitor NGINX App Protect WAF with analytics dashboards and security log details to get protection insights for analyzing possible threats or areas for tuning policies.